Stan Kenton: 1930s

-With little money, Kenton traveled to San Diego and Las Vegas playing piano in speakeasys.
-By 1932 he was playing with the Francis Gilbert Territory band and would tour through Arizona; he would go on to working with the Everett Hoagland Orchestra in 1933, which would be his first time playing at the Rendezvous Ballroom.
-He would then play with Russ Plummer, Hal Grayson and eventually got his big break with Gus Arnheim.
+With little money, Kenton traveled to San Diego and Las Vegas playing piano in speakeasies.
+By 1932 he was playing with the Francis Gilbert Territory band and toured through Arizona.
+He worked with the Everett Hoagland Orchestra in 1933, his first time playing at the Rendezvous Ballroom in Balboa, California, where he later recorded popular live albums.
+After playing with Russ Plummer and Hal Grayson, Kenton finally got his big break with Gus Arnheim.

-In April 1936, Arnheim was reorganizing his band into the style of Benny Goodman's groups and Kenton was to take the piano chair.
-This is where Kenton would make his first recordings when Arnheim made 14 sides for the Brunswick label in summer of 1937.
+In April 1936, Arnheim reorganized his band into the style of Benny Goodman's groups and Kenton took the piano chair.
+This is where Kenton made his first recordings when Arnheim made 14 sides for the Brunswick label in summer 1937.
 Once he departed from Gus Arnheim's group, Kenton went back to study with private teachers on both the piano and in composition.
-In 1938 Kenton would join Vido Musso in a short-lived band, but a very educational experience for him.
+In 1938 Kenton joined Vido Musso in a short-lived band, but a very educational experience for him.

 From the core of this group came the lineup of the first Stan Kenton groups of the 1940s.
-Kenton would also go on to working with the NBC House Band and in various Hollywood studios and clubs.
+Kenton worked with the NBC House Band and in various Hollywood studios and clubs.
 Producer George Avakian took notice of Kenton during this time while he worked as the pianist and Assistant Musical Director at the Earl Carroll Theatre Restaurant in Hollywood.
-Kenton started to get the idea of running his own band from this experience, so he created a rehearsal band of his own, which eventually become his group in the 1940s.
+Kenton started to get the idea of running his own band from this experience, so he created a rehearsal band of his own, which eventually became his group in the 1940s.